 The minor in Petroleum and Natural Gas Engineering is for students interested in the drilling and production of oil and gas.
-It provides an opportunity for students to understand and appreciate the relationship between petroleum and natural gas demand, production, and their environmental impact.
-Students are exposed to the basic courses in petroleum and natural gas extraction, particularly as they relate to drilling, production, and characterization.
+It allows students to understand and appreciate the relationship between petroleum and natural gas demand, production, and environmental impact.
+Students are exposed to the basic courses in petroleum and natural gas extraction, particularly regarding drilling, production, and characterization.
 Advising is available through the professor in charge.

 What is Petroleum and Natural Gas Engineering?